nationalarchives/design-system/src/styles/layout/index.md

 ## Base template

-A template is included in `tna-frontend` that has support for the blocks specified below.
+A template is included in [TNA Frontend](https://github.com/nationalarchives/tna-frontend) that has support for the blocks specified below.

 You can use this template in your prototypes or copy the structure into your production application.

-See the [generic page template](https://github.com/nationalarchives/tna-frontend/blob/main/src/nationalarchives/templates/layouts/_generic.njk) in `tna-frontend`.
+See the [generic page template](https://github.com/nationalarchives/tna-frontend/blob/main/src/nationalarchives/templates/layouts/_generic.njk) in TNA Frontend.

 <!-- {{ example({ group: "styles", item: "layout", example: "template", html: false, nunjucks: false, open: false, size: "xxl", noPadding: true }) }} -->